mlconference/AET-SGD/README.md

 <h1>AET-SGD implementation using Pytorch</h1>

-This repo contains the implementation of ET-SGD (Event-triggered SGD) and AET-SGD (Asynchronous AET-SGD).
+This repo contains the implementation of ET-SGD (Event-triggered SGD) and AET-SGD (A new Asynchronous ET-SGD).
 The main difference here is our AET-SGD deploys the linear increasing sample sequence for p2p network topology while ET-SGD deploys the heuristic event threshold.

 <em>In order to run the ET-SGD, you need to execute the following commands:</em>